Langford Surgery Tel: 01934 839820

 You may then be offered an appointment with a nurse if you wish to have a new patient check and you will be required to see a doctor if you are on regular medication.

-Alternatively you may print off a registration form and new patient questionnaire, by clicking the links below.
-Fill them out and bring them in with you on your first visit to the practice along with ID as outlines above.
+Alternatively you may print off a registration form , by clicking the link below.
+Please complete and bring with you on your first visit to the practice, along with the ID as outlined above.

 Guide to GP Services

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.

 Special care has been taken to ensure that information is given in clear language, and the content and style has been tested with user groups.
 Open the leaflets in one of the following languages

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.